GluuFederation/docs-gg-prod/docs/source/db-less-setup.md

           | **tags** (optional) | An optional set of strings associated with the Certificate for grouping and filtering. |
           | **snis** | An array of zero or more hostnames to associate with this certificate as SNIs.
 This is a sugar parameter that will, under the hood, create an SNI object and associate it with this certificate for your convenience.
 To set this attribute this certificate must have a valid private key associated with it. |

-After starting Kong, you can see configuration in GG UI, but can't edit it.
-You always need to update the `kong.yml` file.

 In this example, we configured the `gluu-oauth-auth` plugin, and you can similarly configure the all other plugins using `kong.yml`.
 In the `Plugins` section, you can see the parameters for every plugin.

 Check the Kong docs [here](https://docs.konghq.com/2.0.x/db-less-and-declarative-config/) for more details about the Kong DB-less feature.